bekk/bekk-christmas/post/ux/so-you’ve-opened-figma-now-what.md

 # Where do I begin?

-[Download the file]() and import it into Figma.
+[Download the file](https://www.dropbox.com/s/kwjs6u4wis28dqc/Figma%20101.fig?dl=0) and import it into Figma.
 Then it’s just a matter of opening the file and we’re off!

 If you don’t know how to import files into Figma yet, don’t you worry!
 Our good friends over at Figma have put together an easy tutorial for just that [here](https://help.figma.com/hc/en-us/articles/360041003114-Import-files-into-Figma).

+This course is based on a course by Martin Sangolt.
+If you know him you also know I have a lot to live up to, so let's go!